Contrast-Security-OSS/docs/content/user/agent/java/install/CloudFoundry.md

                  }
              } "
 ```

->**NOTE:**, if running the agent on Bluemix, you'll need to use single quotes to set the CONTRAST_SERVICE_PLANS environment variable.
-This is because Bluemix doesn't recognize double quotes.
+If running the agent on Bluemix, you must use single quotes to set the ```CONTRAST_SERVICE_PLANS``` environment variable because Bluemix doesn't recognize double quotes.
 For example:

 ```
     cf set-env contrast-security-service-broker CONTRAST_SERVICE_PLANS